Our Leadership Team

 Kristin Kendrew, B.Sc., P.Ag. – Senior Environmental Planner

-Kristin is the Lead for EDI’s Grande Prairie office and a Senior Environmental Planner.
+Kristin is an Environmental Scientist in our Grande Prairie office.
 She is a graduate of both Lakeland College and the University of Alberta specializing in Restoration Ecology and Land Reclamation.
 She is a professional agrologist with extensive experience working in Alberta’s oil and gas sector.
 Areas of professional focus include reclamation, construction supervision, and project planning and management.
 Kristin is involved in project management, reporting and field work ranging from soil sampling to aquatic assessments.

 Prior to entering the Environmental Industry, her decade-long career was in the theatre and staging community in Edmonton, where she coordinated between designers, union technicians, and the public.
 She is ranch raised and comfortable working with diverse project stakeholders.